MrKioZ/Simple-Neural-Network/README.md

-# Simple-Neural-Network
+# Simple-Neuron
-A Simple Neural Network
+A Simple Neuron